openstack-archive/infra-manual/doc/source/creators.rst

 Update the Gerrit Group Members
 -------------------------------

-After the review is approved and groups are created ask the Infra team to add you to both groups in Gerrit, and then you can add other members by going to https://review.openstack.org/#/admin/groups/ and filtering for your group's names.
+After the review is approved and :ref:`groups are created
+<add-gerrit-permissions>` ask the Infra team to add you to both groups in
+Gerrit, and then you can add other members by going to https://review.openstack.org/#/admin/groups/ and filtering for your group's names.

 The project team lead (PTL), at least, should be added to "<projectname>-release", and other developers who understand the